 Moment Killer: TSR, Episode 13.
 It's not even a kiss, but when that group of girls comes out of the classroom to find Kaname crying in Sōsuke's arms, juuust as he was about to hug her for the first time, he gives up and lets them assume whatever.
 Argh!

 Not to mention earlier in the same episode where Kaname hilariously does this to herself.
 Of course, she blames Sousuke.

 Mood Whiplash: The manga alternates between several chapters of hilarity involving Sōsuke's misadventures at school and longer, far more serious story arcs with more realistic battles involving giant robots and people getting blown up.

 Motive Decay: Amalgam had good intentions back when it was formed.
 By the time of the story, roughly 50 years later, every leadership position in Amalgam other than Mr Mercury's had been replaced at least twice, with people who were invariably not as principled as the founders, resulting in the organization that is Mithril's nemesis.
+Specifically, it turned from a war-stopping organization (even Cuban Missile Crisis, natch) into a war-prolonging one for personal profits.
 In fact, Mr Mercury was so horrified as to what Amalgam had become that he created Mithril to stop them.invoked

 It's stated that, given enough time, Mithril would suffer the same fate as Amalgam, as the original members would be replaced and their objectives would change.

 Mundangerous: Anything that Kaname is holding becomes dangerous when used on Sōsuke.